- Instructions for Form 5500-EZ - Introductory Material

 File the 2019 return for plan years that started in 2019.
 Form 5500-EZ must be filed by the last day of the 7th calendar month after the end of the plan year that began in 2019 (not to exceed 12 months in length).

 If the filing due date falls on a Saturday, Sunday, or legal holiday, the return may be filed on the next day that is not a Saturday, Sunday, or legal holiday.

 File the Form 5500-EZ at the following address:Department of the Treasury

 You can use certain private delivery services designated by the IRS to meet the "timely mailing as timely filing/paying" rule for tax returns and payments.
 Go to IRS.gov/PDS for the current list of designated services.

-Private delivery services use the following address:Internal Revenue Service
+Private delivery services use the following address:Internal Revenue Submission Processing Center

 Enter the calendar or fiscal year beginning and ending dates of the plan year (not to exceed 12 months in length) for which you are reporting information.
-Express the date in numerical month, day, and year in the following order "MM/DD/YYYY" (for example, "01/01/2017").
+Express the date in numerical month, day, and year in the following order: "MM/DD/YYYY" (for example, "01/01/2019").